-The program narrative must respond to the solicitation (see PSN-Specific Information on pages 5-8).
+The program narrative must respond to the solicitation (see PSN-Specific Information on pages 5-9) and the Selection Criteria (1-4).
 The program narrative should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 12 pages.
 Number pages "1 of 12," "2 of 12," etc.

-If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.
+If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.